What Is Risk Analysis in Aviation SMS?

 - Understand Human Factor’s influence on events; and

-- Assert context of current safety concern within larger framework of organizational safety trends.
+- Assert the context of current safety concerns within the larger framework of organizational safety trends.

 Organizing these elements will paint a vivid picture of why/what/how a safety event occurred.

-Ensuring that all needed data has been acquired is a hard rule that, if not adhered to, will result in mis-analysis.
-Incorrect analysis leads to:
+Ensuring that all needed data has been acquired is a hard rule that, if not adhered to, will result in repeated cases of faulty analysis.
+The incorrect analysis leads to:

 - Poor understanding of why/what/how a safety event occurred;